 This recipe calls for a number of ingredients typically found in Southeast Asian cooking.
 A stocked grocery store should have most of them.
 Red Curry Paste is a blend of spices like ginger, garlic, chiles, and lemongrass, and it is essential to this recipe.
 Coconut Milk is made from coconut pulp … make sure to get full fat coconut milk, otherwise your curry won’t be as thick and creamy (and don’t confuse it with coconut water or coconut cream; they’re totally different things).
 Fish Sauce is used to season this recipe.
 I used Vegan Fish Sauce (purchase it or use my easy recipe below), but if you’re not vegan/ vegetarian, you can use regular fish sauce.

 Thai Basil and Lime Leaves may be a little harder to find at your local store, but they’re available in almost any Asian market.
 Lime Leaves come from the Makrut Lime and are sold dried or fresh (either is fine).
 Skip the leaves if you can’t find them.
 Stop by you local Asian grocery store for Thai Basil, which has a different flavor than Italian Basil.
-Or substitute basil from your usual store if Thai Basil can’t be found.
+Substitute regular basil if you can’t find it.

 How to Make Pumpkin Curry

 Ready to get started?
-This curry is simple and quick to make.
+This Pumpkin Red Curry is simple and quick to make.

 Once the tofu is drained, you’ll saute it in a little oil until golden.
 (Make sure to use a large, deep skillet … this Calphalon Pan is ideal.)
 It should take about 10 minutes in a hot pan.
 Set the tofu aside and sprinkle it with a little salt.